an1lbayram/DatHex/README.md

 **EN:**

-1. Download this repo or copy the `updatewitch.bat` file
+1. Download this repo or copy the `DatHex.bat` file
 2. Right-click on the file → **Run as administrator**
 3. Choose an option from the menu:
    - `[1]` Upgrade all applications